dcastelone/ep_embedmedia_tweaks/README.md

 Insert iframe embeds from the toolbar video icon.

-• Direct URL paste is supported **only** for YouTube and Vimeo (they are converted to privacy-enhanced embeds).
+• Direct URL paste is supported only for YouTube and Vimeo (converted to privacy-enhanced embeds).
-• For any other provider, paste the full `<iframe>` embed code – any HTTP/HTTPS domain is allowed and sanitized (scripts stripped, sandbox applied).
+• For any other provider, paste the full `<iframe>` embed code – any HTTP/HTTPS domain is allowed and sanitized is attempted (scripts stripped, sandbox applied).

-YouTube links are automatically redirected to the `youtube-nocookie.com` domain for better privacy.
+YouTube links are automatically redirected to the `youtube-nocookie.com` domain.

 ## Contributing

-Issues and PRs are welcome!
-Please open them on the GitHub repository listed in `package.json`.

 ---
 This project contains code derived from Google Caja's HTML sanitizer (Apache-2.0).